appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-upload-to-s3.md

 sidebar_position: 5
 ---

-# Upload and Download Files from S3
+# Upload or Download Files to and from S3

 Files can be uploaded to Amazon S3 using the S3 plugin and FilePicker Widget.
 This document presumes you have successfully [connected to your S3 instance](/connect-data/reference/querying-amazon-s3)